tedorellana/learning/SAA-C03.md

 - Is used to created dashboard from S3, RDS, Redshift, Aurora, Athena, OpenSearch, Timestream.
 - Serveless BI.

+## Amazon Redshift ##
+Is a fully managed, petabyte-scale data warehouse service in the cloud.
+Amazon Redshift Serverless lets you access and analyze data without all of the configurations of a provisioned data warehouse.
+Resources are automatically provisioned and data warehouse capacity is intelligently scaled to deliver fast performance for even the most demanding and unpredictable workloads.
+You don't incur charges when the data warehouse is idle, so you only pay for what you use.

 ## IAM Role ##
 - Could be used to grant access to an EC2 Intance.